Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Results

-As a final application, we investigate the case of a weak refractive index modulation $\delta n\approx 0.001$ recently considered in the experiments~\cite{faccioexp,faccionjp}.
-With such a small value of $\delta n$, having an analog horizon requires a very fine tuning of the pulse velocity.
-As the range $(\ommin,\ommax)$ is very narrow~\cite{gradino}, we expect that the resulting spectra are not significantly affected by the presence or not of the horizon.
+As a last example, we now investigate the experimentally most relevant case of a weak refractive index modulation.
+In this case, the presence of an analog horizon requires a very fine tuning of the pulse velocity.
+However, as it was noticed in~\cite{gradino} for the analog black-hole case, negative norm modes with positive comoving frequency are present at all speeds and quantum vacuum radiation is emitted irrespective of the presence or absence of an analog horizon.

-The experimentally accessible emission spectra seen from the laboratory frame are plotted in Fig.~\ref{fig:spectra} for different values of the pulse speed $v$ and the refractive index modulation $\delta n$.
-In experiments, the former parameter can be tuned either by using pump lasers of different wavelengths and therefore different group velocities $v_0$ or by focusing the pump beam with a conic lens so to produce a so-called Bessel pulse~\cite{durninprl,gori,mcdonald}.
-This propagates in fact with a higher effective velocity $v_{\delta}=v_0/\cos\delta>v_0$ that can be geometrically controlled acting on the Bessel angle $\delta$.
-On the other hand, the amplitude of the refractive index modulation $\delta n$ is controlled through the intensity of the pump pulse via $\delta n=n_2\,I$, $n_2$ being the optical Kerr nonlinearity of the material.
-In the case of fused silica, $n_2\approx3\times10^{-16}\,\mbox{cm}^2/\mbox{W}$, which means that an intensity $I\approx3\times10^{12}\,\mbox{W}/\mbox{cm}^2$ is required to get $\delta n\approx 0.001$~\cite{faccioexp}.
-Remind that the damage threshold of the material imposes an upper limit to the $\delta n$ value that can be achieved.
+This important fact is illustrated in Fig.~\ref{fig:dispersion_smalln}, where the dispersion relation in the comoving frame is plotted for a typical pulse velocity of $v=0.6885c$ which can be experimentally achieved by a Bessel pulse with angle $\delta=6.7^{\circ}$.\footnote{ This is the measured experimental value of the parameter $\delta$ used in the experiment of~\cite{faccioexp,faccionjp}.
+Note that this value differs slightly but significantly from the nominal value of $7^\circ$ quoted in the experimental papers~\cite{faccioexp,faccionjp} [D. Faccio, (private communication)].} For this value of the pulse velocity, no horizon is present.
+Furthermore, the weakness of the refractive index jump ($\delta n\approx 0.0016$ in the figure) makes the dispersion relations in the internal (thick lines) and external (thin lines) regions very similar.

+This yields an extremely faint spontaneous emission on the unique outgoing positive norm mode (closed dot in the dispersion shown in Fig.~\ref{fig:dispersion_smalln}), whose flux is represented in the comoving frame by the solid line in Fig.~\ref{fig:fluxcom}: the emission is quickly suppressed at large $\om$ and tends to a constant in the $\om\to0$ limit.
+In the absence of a horizon determining $\ommin$ and $\ommax$, the extension of the low-frequency plateau is related to the position of the inflection point of the dispersion.
+As compared to Fig.~\ref{fig:optical}, the much weaker emission intensity is a consequence of the small value of $\delta n$.

+The dashed curve in Fig.~\ref{fig:fluxcom} represents the sum of the fluxes of the emission on the two outgoing positive norm modes indicated by open and closed dots, respectively, on the dispersion relation in the upper left panel of Fig.~\ref{fig:optical}, for a horizon configuration with the same values of $\delta n\approx 0.0016$.
+Comparison of the solid and dashed curves confirms the results of~\cite{gradino} for the black-hole case, namely, that for such weak values of $\delta n$ the comoving frame emission spectrum is not very much affected by the presence or absence of the horizon.
+The only (quantitatively minor) difference is the peak in the tiny frequency window where the Hawking-like emission from the horizon is present.